rpglab/rpglab.github.io/resources/_posts/2025-11-21-EV-load-data.md

 description: "This is for our arXiv paper: *Data-Driven EV Charging Load Profile Estimation and Typical EV Daily Load Dataset Generation*.
 This dataset includes EV starting/ending charge times, duration, and energy drawn from charging events."
 ---

+(if the download/Figshare link shows '403' error, please use a different browser or the Chrome Incognito mode)

 This dataset includes two sets of real-utility-data-derived synthetic multi-year residential level-2 EV charging load data, since two different/independent methods were developed to analyze the real utility data and generate this dataset.

 This dataset can be used for both short-term operation studies and long-term planning studies.